Dennis Mace LMT, Holistic Martial Arts Instructor, Massage Therapist, Author and Illustrator

 Cheng style Bagua Zhang (程式八卦掌) instructor Dennis Mace has been passionately involved in martial arts since 1983, when at the age of 13, he started training in Judo and Jujutsu in his hometown of Omaha, Nebraska under Sensei Delo Lee.
 Dr Lee’s enthusiasm and humorous teaching style, balanced with the subtle strategies and practical, hands-on approach at the core of Judo, left an indelible impression on Dennis’s life in the martial arts.

-In 1985, Dennis heard about a new Chinese Martial Arts school in town, and immediately enrolled at the “Omaha Kung-Fu Institute”.
-There, Dennis enjoyed the rigorous training, family atmosphere, and structured curriculum of Sifu Phillip Starr’s classes, where he was introduced to Shaolin-Baixing Quan, Xing Yi Quan,Taiji Quan and Bagua Zhang, all taught progressively within the framework of Yi Li Quan, 一 理 拳 “One Principle Boxing”, the brilliantly cohesive martial art founded by Sifu Starr.
-Eventually, Dennis earned Black Sash rank in Yi Li Quan, and values the practical strategies and powerful simplicity of this art.
+In 1985, Dennis enrolled at the “Omaha Kung-Fu Institute”.
+There, Dennis enjoyed the rigorous training, family atmosphere, and structured curriculum of Sifu Phillip Starr’s classes, where he was introduced to Shaolin-Quan, Xing Yi Quan,Taiji Quan and Bagua Zhang, all taught within the framework of Yi Li Quan, 一 理 拳 “One Principle Boxing”, the cohesive martial art founded by Sifu Starr.
+Eventually, Dennis earned Black Sash rank in Yi Li Quan, and values the practical strategies of this art.

 In 1992, Dennis moved to Melbourne/Palm Bay, Florida, where he was introduced to Aikido under Sensei Grady Lane.
-After returning to Omaha in 1994, Dennis continued both Yili Quan with Sifu Starr, and Aikido training with Sensei Ron Christenham, with the encouragement of Sifu Starr, who recognized the similarities between Bagua Zhang and Aikido.
+After returning to Omaha in 1994, Dennis continued both Yili Quan with Sifu Starr, and Aikido training with Sensei Ron Christenham, while recognizing the similarities between Bagua Zhang and Aikido.

 You can learn about Our Bagua Zhang Lineage here.